Service to be held Sunday, May 13 in Cary, N.C., at 1 pm

 While his first year at WCU was just his third losing season as a head coach, posting a 13-17 mark, Hunter's inaugural season with the Catamounts saw many positives.
 Western Carolina nearly doubled its win total from the previous season.
 Also, its 7-7 record and third place finish in the SoCon North was its best in the league since posting the same record for the 1996-97 season, while placing second that season.
 Key wins in his first season included: a win over Bowling Green in the season opener - WCU's first season-opening win over an NCAA Division I team since defeating Georgia Tech to start the 1980-81 season; a win over Chattanooga - snapping an eight-game losing streak to the Mocs; a win at Davidson - snapping Davidson's 19-game home winning streak which was the third longest in the NCAA at the time; and defeating SoCon North Champion Elon late in the season - setting up a battle for a first-round bye at the league tournament.

-Hunter has guided the Catamounts to two of the last three Southern Conference Tournament Championship games.
-He has also guided the Catamounts to their best start in SoCon play (4-0) in both the 2012-13 and 2013-14 seasons.
+Hunter guided the Catamounts to two Southern Conference Tournament Championship games in three years from 2011-12 to 2013-14.
+He also guided the Catamounts to their best start in SoCon play (4-0) in both the 2012-13 and 2013-14 seasons.

 Hunter came to Western Carolina after four years as an assistant coach at North Carolina State, the final three serving as associate head coach.
 In his first season at N.C.
 State (2002), the Wolfpack reached the Atlantic Coast Conference (ACC) championship game and received their first NCAA Championship bid since 1991.
 N.C.
 State would go on to reach at least the ACC Tournament semifinals in each the last three years as well as receiving bids to the NCAA Championship.
 In 2004, Hunter coached Julius Hodge, who was tabbed ACC Player of the Year and consensus All-America.
 In 2005, the Wolfpack made an impressive run at season's end and defeated defending NCAA Champion Connecticut to reach the Sweet 16.
 N.C.
 State was just one of 21 teams in the nation to play in the NCAA Championship in each of the last four years.